ultravioletrs/cocos-docs/docs/policies.md

 ### Add Computation Policies

-You can add policies as well through an HTTP endpoint. _Only_ admin or the owner of the computation can use this endpoint.
-Therefore, you need an authentication token.
+_Only_ admin or the owner of the computation can use `/policies` endpoint.

 ```bash
 curl -sSiX POST http://localhost:9000/policies -H "Content-Type: application/json" -H "Authorization: Bearer <user_token>" -d @- << EOF